-10. On the recommendation of the Car Board, the diocesan scale for the travelling allowance to be paid to ministers, assistant ministers and lay ministers for 2003 is calculated in accordance with the following scale -
+10. On the recommendation of the Committee, the diocesan scale for the travelling allowance to be paid to ministers, assistant ministers and lay ministers for 2004 continues to be calculated in accordance with the following scale -

 A fixed component of \$7,457 per annum to cover depreciation, registration, insurance etc plus a reimbursement at the rate of \$145 for every 1,000 kilometres travelled by the person concerned on behalf of the church or organisation which he or she serves.